 Not all users are going to feel comfortable asking questions or reaching out to troubleshoot support on a public platform.
 Pre-empt this by creating your own set of faqs and solutions to common questions you feel new users may have.
 Start a conversation around a general ‘how to’.
 This is a great start in creating open conversations amongst users.

 Praise and recognise

 As previously mentioned, your champions in the business will be your greatest asset.
 Transfer this support they offer you into the main yammer platform by offering them praise and recognition, amongst their peers.
 This will encourage them to continue to champion your cause but also position them as leaders amongst the organisation and other people will naturally refer to them for help and support.
-This will create conversation.
+This will create a conversation.

 A good community manager top tip!